guusj/books/Warbreaker_BrandonSanderson.md

 # 12
 Eventually, Lightsong had to hear petitions.
 It was annoying, since the Wedding Jubilation wouldn’t even be over for another few days.
 The people, however, needed their gods.
 He knew he shouldn’t feel annoyed.
-He’d gotten most of a week off for the wedding fete—copiously unattended by either the bride or groom—and that was enough.
+He’d gotten most of a week off for the wedding fete—conspicuously unattended by either the bride or groom—and that was enough.
 All he had to do was spend a few hours each day looking at art and listening to the woes of the people.
 It wasn’t much.
 Even if it did wear away at his sanity.
 He sighed, sitting back in his throne.
 He wore an embroidered cap on his head, matched by a loose robe of gold and red.
 The garment wrapped over both shoulders, twisted about his body, and was hung with golden tassels.
 Like all of his clothing, it was even _more_ complicated to put on than it looked.
 _If my servants were to suddenly leave me_, he thought with amusement, _I’d be totally incapable of getting dressed._
 He leaned his head on one fist, elbow on the throne’s armrest.
 This room of his palace opened directly out onto the lawn—harsh weather was rare in Hallandren, and a cool breeze blew in off of the sea, smelling of brine.
 He closed his eyes, breathing in.